SaeGon-Heo/Clock-On-Screen-android/README.md

 # Clock-On-Screen-android
-Clock On Screen is an android app that displays the date, time and battery level on the screen.
+Clock On Screen is an android app that displays the date, time, battery level and network state as text on the screen.

 ## Screenshot
 ![screenshot1](https://user-images.githubusercontent.com/46312473/50594669-d7f2fd80-0ee0-11e9-96fa-3243d535120a.png) ![screenshot2](https://user-images.githubusercontent.com/46312473/50594672-d9bcc100-0ee0-11e9-9222-77750016d844.png)
 ![screenshot3](https://user-images.githubusercontent.com/46312473/50594674-db868480-0ee0-11e9-9cab-d7b777074a20.png)

 ## Install
-Just download apk file from [here](https://github.com/SaeGon-Heo/Clock-On-Screen-android/releases).
+You can download an .apk file from [here](https://github.com/SaeGon-Heo/Clock-On-Screen-android/releases).
 And install it on android devices.

 Min API: 15 (4.0.3 ICS)